 The District issued revenue bonds in 2009 to fund the expansion program which has an estimated overall cost of approximately $18 million.
 The program has increased capacity and enhanced reliability in the Water District’s system.
 The improvements provide the District with greater control over delivered drinking water quality than was previously possible.
+A small pipeline extension west of Odem has been deferred and a new main operations building is being reviewed to reduce projected cost.

 When San Patricio Municipal Water District customers set an all-time record high for drinking water consumption of 13.6 million gallons on a single day in 2009 it illustrated the importance of continued incremental expansion of district capacity.